Harry Potter and the Goblet of Fire: Awards and honours

 Harry Potter and the Goblet of Fire won several awards, including the 2001 Hugo Award for Best Novel.
 It won the 2002 Indian Paintbrush Book Award, the third after Philosopher's Stone and Prisoner of Azkaban.
 The novel also won an Oppenheim Toy Portfolio Platinum Award for one of the best books, who claimed it was "more intense than the first three books".
 In addition, Entertainment Weekly listed Goblet of Fire in second place on their list of The New Classics: Books – The 100 best reads from 1983 to 2008.
 The Guardian ranked Harry Potter and the Goblet of Fire #97 in its list of 100 Best Books of the 21st Century.

 Adaptations

 Film

 Harry Potter and the Goblet of Fire was adapted into a film, released worldwide on 18 November 2005, which was directed by Mike Newell and written by Steve Kloves.
-The film grossed $102.7 million for the opening weekend, and eventually grossed $896 million worldwide.
+The film grossed $102.7 million for the opening weekend and eventually grossed $896 million worldwide.
 The film was also nominated for Best Art Direction at the 78th Academy Awards.

 Video game

-It was also made into a video game for Microsoft Windows, PlayStation 2, Nintendo DS, GameCube, Xbox, Game Boy Advance, and PlayStation Portable by Electronic Arts.
+It was also made into a video game for Windows, PlayStation 2, Nintendo DS, GameCube, Xbox, Game Boy Advance, and PlayStation Portable by Electronic Arts.
 It was released just before the film.